react-native-google-signin/docs/docs/setting-up/expo.md

 :::

-:::warning
+:::note

-This package cannot be used in ["Expo Go"](https://docs.expo.dev/workflow/overview/#development-builds) because it requires custom native code.
+This package cannot be used in ["Expo Go"](https://docs.expo.dev/workflow/overview/#expo-go-an-optional-tool-for-learning) because it requires custom native code.

-However, you can add custom native code to Expo through a [development build](https://docs.expo.dev/workflow/overview/#development-builds).
+However, you can add custom native code to Expo by using a [development build](https://docs.expo.dev/workflow/overview/#development-builds).
 That is the approach documented in this guide.

 :::